The Fear Woman: Reception

-Variety's review was mostly positive, though the reviewer criticized the premise of the story due to the recent ratification of the 18th Amendment, saying; "But with the country gone dry why need the girl fear a heritage of that nature?"
+Varietys review was mostly positive, though the reviewer criticized the premise of the story due to the recent ratification of the 18th Amendment, saying; "But with the country gone dry why need the girl fear a heritage of that nature?"

-Motion Picture News' review was also positive, despite finding the "time-worn pattern of a woman who very nearly sacrifices her good name to permit a friend to emerge from a certain entangling alliance" to be unoriginal.
+Motion Picture News review was also positive, despite finding the "time-worn pattern of a woman who very nearly sacrifices her good name to permit a friend to emerge from a certain entangling alliance" to be unoriginal.

 Moving Picture World reviewer Louis Reeves Harrison was mixed in their review, finding that the story became "sidetracked" when it introduced comedic aspects and when Helen becomes involved with Stella.
 Harrison was complimentary to Pauline Frederick's performance.

 Linda A. Griffith (Mrs. D.W.
 Griffith) writing in Film Fun magazine was deeply critical of The Fear Woman.
 When Helen feigned drunkenness, Griffith said "As she apparently has never been much worried about any such weakness in herself, but only in her power to transmit the curse to the innocent unborn, the Fear Woman’s logic is beyond the normal mind to fathom."

+Preservation

+The Fear Woman is currently presumed lost.
+In February of 2021, the film was cited by the National Film Preservation Board on their Lost U.S. Silent Feature Films list.